 This page shares the technology and techniques I used to build and host this website.If you have a specific question drop me a message, I’d be happy to help.

-Type is currently set using system defaults, meaning it will render differently depending on your operating system.
-I’m using a fluid type mixin developed by Mike Riethmuller to make it responsive for different screen resolutions.
+I use a fluid type mixin developed by Mike Riethmuller to make it responsive for different screen resolutions.
 Type sizes are set using 2 modular scales, 5:6 — minor third for smaller devices and 8:15 — major seventh for desktop.